 Veeam Backup for Microsoft Azure is purpose-built for simplicity, scale, savings, and security for your Azure environment.
 Azure-native, fully automated backup and recovery to easily protect and manage all your Azure data.
+In this article, you will learn how to set up Veeam Backup for Microsoft Azure.
 Utilizing native snapshots, backup to multiple object storage classes, and flexible recovery options, you can eliminate the risk of data loss even at scale for all your Azure data while saving big.
-Here are some guides that may interest you: How to set up Veeam ONE 11 Server, What’s new in Veeam Backup and Replication v11?, how to install and configure Veeam Backup and Replication 11 Community Edition with its default SQL Server Express Edition, how to migrate Veeam MsSQL Database to a new MsSQL Server, and how to install Veeam Backup and Replication 11 Community Edition with a dedicated SQL Server.
+Here are some guides that may interest you: How to set up Veeam ONE 11 Server, and What’s new in Veeam Backup and Replication v11?

-For the product overview, kindly take a look at this link.
-Veeam Backup for Microsoft Azure is available as a virtual machine (VM) offer exclusively through the Azure Marketplace in both Free and BYOL editions.
+Veeam Backup for Microsoft Azure is available as a virtual machine (VM) exclusively through the Azure Marketplace in both Free and BYOL editions.
 Here is a guide on how to install and configure Veeam Backup and Replication 11 Community Edition with its default SQL Server Express Edition.

 How does Veeam Backup for Microsoft Azure work?

-Veeam Backup for Microsoft Azure can be implemented in two ways and they are as follow:
+Veeam Backup for Microsoft Azure can be implemented in two ways and they are as follows:

 To get Veeam Backup for Azure setup, please follow the steps described below and or get it from the following link “Veeam Backup for Microsoft Azure Free Edition“.
 You may also want to see “How to implement N2WS Veeam Cloud Protection Manager (CPM 2.3.0d), and how to recover backup via N2WS Veeam CPM.